The-Hack-Pack/uga-scs-competitive-hacking.github.io/README.md

-# UGA SCS Competitive Hacking Club Website
+# The Hack Pack Website